MicrosoftDocs/win32/desktop-src/wpd_sdk/wpd-event-attributes.md

 ---
-Description: 'For Windows 7, Windows Portable Devices supports the following attributes for events of a device service.
-These attributes are returned by the IPortableDeviceServiceCapabilities::GetEventAttributes method.' ms.assetid: '2c71c3ec-842b-44f7-b127-5750883b33ba'
+Description: For Windows 7, Windows Portable Devices supports the following attributes for events of a device service.
+These attributes are returned by the IPortableDeviceServiceCapabilitiesGetEventAttributes method. ms.assetid: 2c71c3ec-842b-44f7-b127-5750883b33ba
 title: Event Attributes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Attributes

 For Windows 7, Windows Portable Devices supports the following attributes for events of a device service.
-These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetEventAttributes**](iportabledeviceservicecapabilities-geteventattributes.md) method.
+These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetEventAttributes**](/windows/win32/PortableDeviceAPI/nf-portabledeviceapi-iportabledeviceservicecapabilities-geteventattributes?branch=master) method.

 ##